 Everyday items in your home such as medications, household cleaners, and even a leaky gas furnace can pose serious poisoning risks to children.
 Keeping potentially dangerous substances out of small hands is a sure way to prevent unintentional poisoning.
 Here are some ways to help keep children safe:

-Store potentially poisonous household products and medications locked out
+Store potentially poisonous household products and medications locked out of your child's sight and reach.

 Read labels to find out if a product is poisonous.
 Unsafe household products include toilet cleaner, bleach, and dishwasher products.
 Other potentially harmful products include medicines, makeup, plants, pesticides, art supplies, and alcohol.